cschmidtlab/CroCo/README.md

 # CroCo

 **CroCo** converts multiple data format from cross-linking mass spectrometry software tools to xTable format (in csv format).

+## Important links

+You can find the **latest release** including compiled versions at https://github.com/cschmidtlab/CroCo/releases/latest/.

+The full documentation for Croco is available at https://cschmidtlab.github.io/CroCo/.

+## Supported formats

 Currently the following input formats are supported:

   - [Kojak](http://www.kojak-ms.org/)